-The longer the staple of the cotton, the better the quality of the product.
-The image above visually illustrates the difference in length between Pima and regular cotton.
-For those who like numbers, pima cotton measure between 1.375 to 2 inches in length while short staple cotton fibers measure up to 1.125 inches long.
-Pima cotton fabric comes out softer and more durable than if it were to be made from a shorter staple cotton.
-Manufacturers say that pima cotton has a 50 percent longer life expectancy than other cotton products.
-Additionally, because of the softness of this fabric, pima fabric is ideal for people who have sensitive skin.
+For those who like numbers, Pima cotton fibers measure between 1.4 to 2 inches in length, while conventional cotton fibers measure up to 1.1 inches long.
+Pima cotton fabric comes out softer and more durable than if it were made from a shorter staple cotton.

 Where is Pima Cotton Grown?

 Pima cotton is primarily grown in three different areas:

 - The southwestern regions of the United States